bmarv/fishcluster_toolbox/README.md

 The raw dataset after processing from Biotracker consists of multiple blocks with their respective front or back compartments.
 Every compartment includes footage from multiple cameras annotated by their camera-id for multiple days.
 Each day then has 15 batches of footage, where the timepoint and the corresponding x- and y-positions are stored.

 #### Published Dataset
-Our published dataset is accessible under [the following link](#5-todo-insert-dataset-link) and includes already cleaned and preprocessed data.
+Our published dataset [[5]](#5-httpsdatadryadorgdatasetdoi105061dryadx69p8cztw) includes already cleaned and preprocessed data.
 For every individual, indicated by _block-cameraid-compartment_, one file exists for every experimental-day in a .mat format.
 The included features for this timeseries are:
 * X-Y Coordinates: The spatial positions of each fish are recorded over time, providing insights into their movement patterns within the experimental environment.
 * Step-Length: Information on the distance covered by each fish per time step, offering a quantifiable measure of its activity.
 * Turning-Angle: The angles at which the fish change direction from an initial heading (i.e. previous timestep), allowing for the analysis of navigation and path tortuosity.
 * Distance-to-the-Wall: The proximity of each fish to the enclosure walls, providing context on habitat preferences and spatial utilization.

-Further information can be found at [insert link](!todo).
+Further information can be found at [[5]](#5-httpsdatadryadorgdatasetdoi105061dryadx69p8cztw).

 ### Preprocessing
 To ensure data quality and account for differential feature scaling, all data were normalized.
 We exclude days with missing trajectories from our analysis.
 Additionally, we only consider datapoints that are within the defined tank area.
 Datapoints that are identified as erroneous points are excluded, as was a given day's data for which less than 1000 datapoints per day were observed (most days have ~140k datapoints per individual), ensuring sufficient data for analysis.